General Expectations and Information

-Medeba will provide your group with their own private meeting room.
+Medeba will provide your group with their own multipurpose, dedicated meeting room.
 Each meeting room is supplied with seating.
 Other equipment can be requested as per your contract.

 For the sake of other guests and staff who are on the property please note that there is a noise curfew between 11 PM and 7 AM.

 There are many campfire areas at Medeba.
 Our largest campfire area has seating for up to 200 people.
 Wood and supplies to start a fire are both provided.
 Please talk to your host during your stay to arrange a campfire.